okta/okta-devices-kotlin/README.md

 If a passphrase isn't provided, then the Devices SDK data will not be encrypted.
 It is up to you to secure the passphrase.
 Please store your passphrase in a secure way: in the above example and sample app we use Android's [EncryptedSharedPreferences](https://developer.android.com/topic/security/data#kotlin) class.

+`applicationInstallationId` is used to prevent duplicate enrollments.
+This value must be a unique, see [Android's best practices guide guide for unique identifiers](https://developer.android.com/training/articles/user-data-ids)

 ### Proguard